Residency Program in Dentistry and Oral Surgery

 Other scholarly activities

 - Journal club and topic rounds (VSR407R) are held on a weekly basis.
-Oral pathology rounds (discussions based on histopathology slides) are held every two months and are also attended by the Anatomic Pathology residents.
+Oral pathology rounds (discussions based on histopathology slides) are also held from time to time.

 - In-depth discussions and advanced wet labs are organized on an ad hoc basis.